hanschacko/worldcup/README.md

 The goal of this project will be to leverage various sources of team/player data, historical international match results, historical FIFA rankings, and betting odds to construct a 2018 FIFA World Cup prediction model.
 The model will predict a win, loss, or draw match outcome for historical international matches from 1993 to 2018 divided into a training and testing set and evaluate those predictions against the baseline of predictions from simply incorporating FIFA ranking as a naïve measure of team strength (i.e. the team with a higher ranking should win).
 In addition to predicting historical international matches, the classification model will also be used to predict the outcome of the 2018 FIFA World Cup.<br><br>

 The project will be split into three parts:<br><br>
-Part 1 : Baseline Model<br>
+Part 1 : Baseline Model <br>
 Combine the international match outcome and FIFA rankings data sets for matches between 1993 and 2018.
 Perform some basic feature engineering to add additional features.
 Lastly, perform a 70/30% train/test set split and evaluate the performance of a Random Forest model on the overall classification accuracy on the test set.
 This will be the baseline model.<br><br>
-Part 2 : Incorporating ELO and Other Feature Engineering<br>
+Part 2 : Developing Model with Elo Ranking <br>
-Replace the FIFA rankings in Part 1 with an Elo based scoring model and assess improvement, if any, on the overall classification accuracy on the same test set used in part 1.<br>
+Replace the FIFA rankings in Part 1 with an Elo based scoring model and assess improvement, if any, on the overall classification accuracy on the same test set used in part 1. <br>
 The optimal combination of features from parts 1 and 2 (may include FIFA rank, Elo score, or both) will be used to train a variety of classification models (Random Forest, xgboost, LDA, QDA, KNN, etc.).
 The probabilistic results for each match (win, tie, loss) will be blended with the results of a Poisson Distribution model that uses the complete player ranking data scraped from sofifa.com for the FIFA 2018 video game to predict the group stages of the 2018 FIFA World Cup. <br><br>
 Part 3 : Precting the 2018 World Cup<br>
 The knockout stages of the world cup will be simulated 1000 times to determine the probability of each team winning the tournament.
 Matches that result in a tie during the knockout stages will take into account the average penalty rating of the top 5 penalty shooters for each time from the sofifa.com data set to break the tie.
 The final result will be the probability of each of the 32 teams that qualified for the 2018 World Cup to win the tournament.<br><br>